 “I’m not going anywhere.
 I told you that as soon as you walked in.”

 “I’ll grab your clothes.”
 She ignored my decline and began rifling through my closet pulling out clothes she thought I’d like to wear.

 “MOM!”
 I shouted startling even myself.
 “I SAID NO, DAMMIT!!”
-I screamed across the room, nearly startling myself.
+I screamed across the room, annoyed with her interference.

 “Who, exactly, are you speaking with in that tone?”
 She threw a homely dress on the bed and pulled a slip from the drawer.
 “Get up and let’s go!
 And you better have your ass outside in five minutes.”
 She gritted her teeth as she spoke the final sentence.